aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLSM in C++ Applications" h2="Convert XSLFO to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLSM?</h2>

+XSLFO (XSL Formatting Objects) is an XML-based language used to define the formatting of a document.
+It is used to create documents such as PDFs, PostScript, and other formats.
+XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel file format that stores macros, or pieces of code, that can be used to automate tasks.
+Converting XSLFO to XLSM allows users to take advantage of the automation capabilities of Excel.

-Converting XSLFO to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+<h2>How Aspose.Total Helps for XSLFO to XLSM Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that makes it easy to convert XSLFO to XLSM.
+The process is a simple two-step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ is a comprehensive suite of libraries that makes it easy to work with a variety of file formats, including XSLFO and XLSM.
+It is a powerful tool for automating file format conversions and other tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}